 Talk to friends – but be selective.
 Confiding in friends and family can be comforting, but be sure you pick people who know how to listen.
 You don’t need to hear how much they hate your soon-to-be-ex, or the doubts they have about your attorney, or the baggage they carry from their own parents’ divorce.
 You want to talk to friends who calm you down, not rile you up.
 And remember to ask your friends how their life is going; if every conversation revolves around your divorce, you might end up pushing away the people you need to lean on.

 Use coping skills.
 Are you white-knuckling your way through divorce?
 Trying to prove to the world that you “got this?”
 Squashing your feelings won’t win you any prizes or help you develop resiliency.
 In fact, pretending things are okay when they’re not will just exacerbate the stress you’re pretending not to feel.
 Divorce self care is all about learning to acquire and practice coping skills to manage difficult emotions so they don’t overwhelm you or cause you to act impulsively.
 Besides exercise, guided meditation, therapy, journaling, and creative endeavors are just some of the items to include in your coping skills toolbox.

 One last important note: Developing divorce self-care habits won’t change your ex, but it will improve your ability to navigate whatever comes your way.
 Let your own well-being be your guide.

 Have questions about divorce?
 We can help.
-Contact us today to schedule a free attorney consultation to get answers to all your questions, and a clear strategy for moving forward.
+Contact us today to schedule an initial attorney consultation to get answers to all your questions, and a clear strategy for moving forward.
 Call us at 888-888-0919, or please click the button below.